jackyzha0/jackyzha0.github.io/content/thoughts/Descartes' Meditations.md

 	-   if there were such a person, then everything I believe would be false
 	-   I can't tell that there isn't such a person
 	-   so, I don't really know anything I thought i knew

+## Essay
+*Evaluate Descartes' assertion that God, as a perfect being, cannot be a deceiver.
+Note that some of his logic is implicit in his idea of perfection.
+Note that to evaluate an argument, you need to first explain the argument, and then say why it is or is not successful.*

+Descartes, in his meditations, wishes to find a foundation of knowledge that will still stand strong even after doubting the most basic facts about the world.
+In doing so, he starts by methodically doubting all things that he has "less than complete certainty" of.
+He casts asides sensory experience, claiming that these can be deceived.
+Even objects close by could be illusory as he could be dreaming.
+Even basic axioms of the world like mathematics could be false because of some evil genius that has "employed all his energies in order to deceive me".
+Iteratively, he tries to re-prove existence of many things, starting from the existence of self (*"cogito, ergo sum"*) and progressing towards an argument for the existence of God (and god as a perfect being who cannot be a deceiver.)

+In the Fifth Meditation, Descartes presents the argument as follows:
+1. Suppose there is a supremely perfect being -- a being that has every possible 'perfect' trait.
+A supremely perfect being *must* have every possible perfect trait because to exclude any or all perfections from a supremely perfect being is to stumble into a contradiction or to "conceive of a mountain without a valley".
+2. Necessary existence is a perfection.
+It is an existence where one depends only on the self for existence (similar to the concept of independent origination in [emptiness](thoughts/emptiness.md)).
+3. Necessary existence cannot be separated from the essence of a supremely perfect being.
+4. Therefore, a supremely perfect being exists -- it is God.

+However, this argument is flawed as it begs the question -- the premise (that there exists a supremely perfect being) is also the conclusion (a supremely perfect being exists).
+This inherent circular argument then does not hold.

+For the sake of continued examination of the argument, let us assume that this argument is sound, and that God indeed does exist.

+Descartes goes on to utilize the statement that God exists to prove that God cannot be a deceiver.

+1. God exists and is perfect
+2. Deception is imperfect, therefore God cannot deceive
+3. Whatever I perceive "clearly and distinctly" must be true
+4. As my perception is clear, the material world must exist

+However, this argument also begs the question as it relies on the first proof that God necessarily exists as a premise.
+Unfortunately, Descartes first proof relies on the fact that Descartes has a clear and distinct idea of God, which presupposes clear and distinct perception (the conclusion of this argument).
+Thus, to show that his perception is clear, he must assume that his perception is clear -- clearly an invalid argument.